 For many, weed is to hiking like cheese is to wine – a perfect pairing.
-Taking a walk in the woods with the cerebral and physical effects provided by cannabis helps hikers enhance their senses, clear their minds, and heal the body.
+Taking a walk in the woods with the sensations provided by cannabis helps hikers enhance their senses, clear their minds, and heal the body.
 Whether you intend to connect with nature, your hiking pals, or just reconnect with yourself, packing a little pot may be the perfect catalyst.

 But, before you grab your backpack, let's review a few tips, tricks, and safety tips about hiking with weed.